oliviamoxley03-art/P1/docs/overview.md

 This guide teaches the request letter– a letter written to ask someone to do something ( hosting a cultural fair at your school).
 If you adapt this guide for a complaint or inquiry letter, expect to rewrite the sentence frames and Student Checklist, since those are built around the language of a request letter.

-For the purposes of this lesson, the letter can be split into 5 sections: Heading, Introduction, Body, Conclusion, and Signature.
+For the purposes of this lesson, the letter can be split into 5 sections: Heading, Salutation, Body, Closing, and Signature.

 #### **Heading**
 The heading is the top section of a business letter and includes the sender’s name, address, and date.
 Additionally, the recipient’s name and address are listed under the sender’s information.